Vasicek model: Bond pricing

 Under the no-arbitrage assumption, a discount bond may be priced in the Vasicek model.
+In Vašíček's original derivation, the no-arbitrage argument implies that the expected return on any bond in excess of the instantaneous short rate is proportional to the bond's standard deviation, with the proportionality factor representing the market price of interest-rate risk.
 The time $t$ value of a discount bond with maturity date $T$ is exponential affine in the interest rate: